I’m getting disillusioned about work pressures. I used to believe that we could change the world and that, in some small way, I could contribute.

-It’s easy to feel trapped at work.
+It’s understandable if you feel trapped at work.
 One of the multiple effects of stress is that it skews your judgement.
-It can produce a boiled frog scenario; the change is so gradual that nobody notices and employees (and we, the public) are lulled into acceptance as standards fall and pressures on staff increase, until it’s too late.
+It can produce a boiled frog scenario; the change is so gradual you don’t notice it happening.
+Employees (and we, the public) are lulled into acceptance as standards fall and pressures on staff increase until it’s too late.

 Change what you can

 I have long promoted an idea that, “When you can’t change the system, change your bit of it”.
 If the problem is too big – and let’s face it, most of us cannot influence political and economic trends, or our employers’ policies – then break it down and tackle the part you can handle.